-Limited quantity, when specified as such in a section applicable to a particular material, means the maximum amount of a hazardous materials for which there may be specific labeling or packaging exception.
+Limited quantity - The maximum amount of a hazardous material for which there may be specific labeling or packaging exception.

-Marking means the descriptive name, identification number, instructions, cautions, weight, specification, or UN marks or combinations thereof, required by this subchapter on outer packagings of hazardous materials.
+Marking - The descriptive name, identification number, instructions, cautions, weight, specification, or UN marks or combinations thereof, required by this subchapter on outer packaging of hazardous materials.

-Mixture means a material composed of more than one chemical compound or element.
+Mixture - A material composed of more than one chemical compound or element.

-Name of contents means the proper shipping name as specified in Sec.
+Name of contents - The proper shipping name as specified in Sec.
 172.101.

-Non-bulk packaging means a packaging which has:
+Non-bulk packaging - A packaging, which has:

-- (1) A maximum capacity of 450 L (119 gallons) as a receptacle for a liquid; - (2) A maximum net mass less than 400 kg (882 pounds) and a maximum capacity of 450 L (119 gallons) or less as a receptacle for a solid; or - (3) A water capacity greater than 454 kg (1,000 pounds) or less as a receptacle for a gas as defined in Sec.
-173.115. - N.O.S. means not otherwise specified.
+- 1. A maximum capacity of 450 L (119 gallons) as a receptacle for a liquid; - 2.
+A maximum net mass less than 400 kg (882 pounds) and a maximum capacity of 450 L

+(119 gallons) or less as a receptacle for a solid; or

+3. A water capacity greater than 454 kg (1,000 pounds) or less as a receptacle for a gas as defined in Sec.
+173.115.

+N.O.S. - Not otherwise specified.

-Outage or ullage means the amount by which a packaging falls short of being liquid full, usually expressed in percent by volume.
+Outage or ullage - The amount by which a packaging falls short of being liquid full, usually expressed in percent by volume.

-Portable tank means a bulk packaging (except a cylinder having a water capacity of 1,000 pounds or less) designed primarily to be loaded onto, or on, or temporarily attached to a transport vehicle or ship and equipped with skids, mountings, or accessories to facilitate handling of the tank by mechanical means.
+Portable tank - Bulk packaging (except a cylinder having a water capacity of 1,000 pounds or less) designed primarily to be loaded onto, or on, or temporarily attached to a transport vehicle or ship and equipped with skids, mountings, or accessories to facilitate handling of the tank by mechanical means.
 It does not include a cargo tank, tank car, multi-unit tank car tank, or trailer carrying 3AX, 3AAX, or 3T cylinders.

-Proper shipping name means the name of the hazardous materials shown in Roman print (not italics) in Sec.
+Proper shipping name - The name of the hazardous materials shown in Roman print (not italics) in Sec.
 172.101.

-P.s.i. or psi means pounds per square inch.
+P.s.i. or psi - Pounds per square inch.

-P.s.i.a. or psia means pounds per square inch absolute.
+P.s.i.a. or psia - Pounds per square inch absolute.

-Reportable quantity (RQ) means the quantity specified in Column 3 of the Appendix to Sec.
+Reportable quantity (RQ) - The quantity specified in Column 2 of the Appendix to Sec.
 172.101 for any material identified in Column 1 of the Appendix.

-RSPA means the Research and Special Programs Administration, U.S. Department of Transportation, Washington, DC 20590.
+RSPA - The Research and Special Programs Administration, U.S. Department of Transportation, Washington, DC 20590.

-Shipper's certification means a statement on a shipping paper, signed by the shipper, saying he/she prepared the shipment properly according to law.
+Shipper's certification - A statement on a shipping paper, signed by the shipper, saying he/she prepared the shipment properly according to law.
+For example: